Meet the Food & Water Watch staff

 Emily Carroll is the Midwest Region Director at Food & Water Watch.
 She works to organize consumers in the Midwest to support commonsense policies that ensure a safe and sustainable food supply.
 Emily’s work is also focused on protecting Illinois’ water resources by fighting water privatization and hydraulic fracturing in the state.
 Her background is in community and electoral organizing.
 Before joining Food & Water Watch, Emily completed the Green Corps program in environmental organizing and advocacy.
 In her spare time, Emily volunteers with the Illinois Maternal and Child Health Coalition’s Associate Board where she serves as the Advocacy Chair.
 Emily graduated from the University of Chicago with a B.A. in Environmental Studies.
 She can be reached at ecarroll(at)fwwatch(dot)org.

-Miranda Carter is the Mid-Atlantic Organizer for Food & Water Watch.
+Miranda Carter is an online organizer for Food & Water Watch.
 She is building public support in Maryland for a statewide ban on hydraulic fracturing and working to level the playing field for Maryland farmers.
 She recently won a campaign to ban the use of arsenic in poultry production in Maryland.
 Prior to joining the Food & Water Watch team, Miranda completed the Green Corps program for environmental organizing and advocacy, and then organized for Environment Illinois to stop factory farm pollution in the state.
 She graduated from Denison University with a B.A. in Environmental Studies and Biology.
 She can be reached at mcarter(at)fwwatch(dot)org.